SeriousOldMan/Simulator-Controller/Docs/Quick Start Guide.md

    At the end of the initial installation of Simulator Controller using the automated installer, the configuration wizard "Simmulator Setup" is run automatically, unless you uncheck this option in the installer.
 This wizard will guide you through the configuration and will offer you configuration options for even the most sophisticated environments.
 We will disable almost all this stuff for an initial and simple configuration.
 You can always visit "Simulator Setup" again to enable additional functionality later on.

-   There are two ways to get to a basic working setup with a few clicks.
-"Simulator Setup" offers a basic setup page, which does all the work for you, but you do not have any control where all the software components are installed.
-This is in general no problem, since the software components will be installed in the typical locations used by the Windows operating system.
+   The first page will allow you to unblock aal applications and other binary files to make the Windows security system happy.
+This is normally unnecessary, if Simulator Controller was installed with the automated installer, but it may be necessary, if you have installed the software manually.

-   If you want to use the basic setup select the "Basic" option when asked by "Simulator Setup" and continue.
    On the next page, you can take all decisions for your initial setup.
 Then use this configuration for your initial experiences with Simulator Controller.
 When you feel comfortable, you can come back to "Simulator Setup" and complete your configuration.

    ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Quick%20Start%204.JPG)